 The Lavochkin OKB S-75 (Russian С-75, NATO reporting name SA-2 Guideline) is a Soviet designed high-altitude, command guided, surface-to-air missile (SAM) system.
 Since its first deployment in 1957, it has become the most widely deployed and used air defense missile in history.

-This system first gained notoriety when an SA-2 battery shot down a U.S. Air Force U-2 overflying the Soviet Union in 1960.
+This system first gained notoriety when an SA-2 battery shot down a U.S. Air Force (USAF) U-2 overflying the Soviet Union in 1960.
 Later, North Vietnamese forces used the S-75 extensively during the Vietnam War to defend Hanoi and Haiphong.
 It has also been locally-produced in the People's Republic of China using the names HQ-1 and HQ-2.
 Other nations have produced so many local variants combining portions of the S-75 system with both indigenously developed components or third party systems, that it has become virtually impossible to find a pure S-75 system today.